QianrXU/Study-Planner/README.md

 ___

 ## Data
-All course and unit data used in the Study Planner project has been exported from the UWA CAIDi system and provided to the team by UWA's Curriculum Office.
+All course and unit data used in the Study Planner project has been exported from the UWA CAIDi system.
 Two files have been key in generating the functionality of the Study Planner tool (both to be found in the *static* subfolder), 1.
 Json-export.csv, and 2.
 Unit list.csv.
 Both these files are processed in *routes.py*, but also in the relevant .html pages using JavaScript (*1course-createstudyplan.html*, *2major-createstudyplan.html* and *3grid-createstudyplan.html*).

 ### Json-export.csv
 The *Json-export.csv* file contains information on all courses at UWA between the years of 2018 and 2022.